 Skip to main content

-We’re recognizing physicians who use health care resources effectively, so your patients can make smart choices for their health.
+We’re recognizing providers who meet our highest standards for care so your patients can make smart choices for their health.

-Learn how the National Committee for Quality Assurance (NCQA) — an independent, not-for-profit group that accredits health care organizations — reviews our designation programs to meet criteria for their Physician Quality Certification.
+We apply the highest standards when awarding this badge, and those standards are certified by the National Committee for Quality Assurance (NCQA) — an independent, not-for-profit group that accredits health care organizations.
+Learn how NCQA reviews our designation programs to meet criteria for their Physician Quality Certification.

 NCQA report on Aetna compliance

-Browse these guides for a full view of our measurement criteria and how we evaluate physicians and other providers.
+Browse these guides for a full view of our measurement criteria and how we evaluate doctors and other providers.

 Answers to your patients’ questions

 • Aetna Smart Compare uses quality as a gatekeeper.
-Physicians and other providers must meet the clinical quality metrics to be reviewed for cost effectiveness.
-They must also meet both clinical quality metrics and cost effectiveness measures to receive the Aetna Smart Compare designation.
-Note that physicians reviewed for the Aetna Smart Compare designation in medical oncology were designated using only the quality metrics criteria.
+Providers must meet the clinical quality metrics to be reviewed for cost effectiveness.
+They must also meet both clinical quality metrics and cost-effectiveness measures to receive the Aetna Smart Compare designation.
+Note that providers reviewed for the Aetna Smart Compare designation in medical oncology were designated using only the quality metrics criteria.

-• There are three reasons why a physician may not have this designation:
+• There are three reasons why a provider may not have this designation:

 1. They’re not in a specialty or specialty procedure type that the program is currently designating.